 Tamron uses "Di" to denote the lens series which is also linked to sensor size.
 Currently, there are three: Di, Di II, and Di III.

-- Di III: "Digitally Integrated" for Micro Four Thirds sensors.
+- Di III: "Digitally Integrated" for full-frame, APS-C, and Micro Four Thirds sensors

 Before looking at each series, let's define the functional features and lens elements.